lexanliving/Deriv/EXPECTED_BEHAVIOR.md

 ## Journaling

 Every minute review is recorded, including stand-asides.
-Digit records include the selected index, strategy mode, barrier, tick duration, quote precision, exact rolling counts, combined 7–9 and 1–6 percentages, per-digit average percentages, group and per-digit dominance, required and observed lower-confirmation count, lower confirmation digit, entry digit, proposal ask/payout, and rejection reason.
+Digit records include the selected index, strategy mode, barrier, tick duration, quote precision, exact rolling counts, combined 7–9 and 1–6 percentages, per-digit average percentages, group and per-digit dominance, review timestamp and boundary epoch, required and observed lower-confirmation count, lower confirmation digit, entry digit, confirmation tick epoch, proposal ask/payout, and rejection reason.
 Shared reservation rejections identify duplicate, cooldown, daily-cap, or unresolved-settlement protection.

 Settled trades merge their outcome, P&L, stake, recovery step, contract ID, and execution mode into the corresponding signal row.
 The append-only archive remains the master record for backup and historical review.

 ## Validation status

-The delivered source has been statically compiled, the digit state machine has been tested for minute cadence, lower-tick confirmation, repeated entry while the condition remains valid, disarming below the threshold, quote precision, and no-arm behavior, the fake-client integration path has been tested for `DIGITOVER`, tick duration, proposal validation, buying, settlement, and 1.10 recovery sizing, the journal merge has been tested, shared coordination has been tested for same-market exclusivity, same-minute attempt blocking, cooldown, recovery stake, and daily-cap sharing, and the Streamlit health endpoint has responded successfully in headless mode.
+The delivered source has been statically compiled, the digit state machine has been tested for minute cadence, strict post-review boundary timing, N=1/2/3 lower-tick confirmation, cross-review sequence reset, higher-digit reset, repeated entry while the condition remains valid, disarming below the threshold, quote precision, and no-arm behavior, the fake-client integration path has been tested for `DIGITOVER`, tick duration, proposal validation, buying, settlement, and 1.10 recovery sizing, the journal merge has been tested, shared coordination has been tested for same-market exclusivity, same-minute attempt blocking, cooldown, recovery stake, and daily-cap sharing, and the Streamlit health endpoint has responded successfully in headless mode.

 This guide describes the implemented behavior; it is not a promise of profitability.
 The first real-world run should use a demo account, fixed stake, and a sufficiently long journal sample before enabling recovery sizing or real orders.
 The positive take-profit is an entry stop, not a guarantee that every open contract will settle profitably.